Signals

 Call a signal to send a notification to all listeners.

-Celebrate // implicit subject (recommended)
+Celebrate // implicit object (recommended)

-owner.Celebrate // or explicit subject
+owner.Celebrate // or explicit object

-PayRespects("F") // implicit subject (recommended)
+PayRespects("F") // implicit object (recommended)

-owner.PayRespects("F") // or explicit subject
+owner.PayRespects("F") // or explicit object

-Listen for a signal using await.
+Listen for a signal using await

-await Celebrate // implicit subject (recommended)
+await Celebrate // implicit object (recommended)

-await owner.Celebrate // or explicit subject
+await owner.Celebrate // or explicit object

 with Celebrate {